Quasi-experiment: Ethics

 A true experiment would, for example, randomly assign children to a scholarship, in order to control for all other variables.
 Quasi-experiments are commonly used in social sciences, public health, education, and policy analysis, especially when it is not practical or reasonable to randomize study participants to the treatment condition.

 As an example, suppose we divide households into two categories: Households in which the parents spank their children, and households in which the parents do not spank their children.
 We can run a linear regression to determine if there is a positive correlation between parents' spanking and their children's aggressive behavior.
 However, to simply randomize parents to spanking or not spanking categories may not be practical or ethical, because some parents may believe it is morally wrong to spank their children and refuse to participate.

 Some authors distinguish between a natural experiment and a "quasi-experiment".
-The difference is that in a quasi-experiment, the criterion for assignment is selected by the researcher; while in a natural experiment, the assignment occurs 'naturally,' without the researcher's intervention.
+A natural experiment may approximate random assignment, or involve real randomization not by the experimenters or for the experiment.
+A quasi-experiment generally does not involve actual randomization.

 Quasi-experiments have outcome measures, treatments, and experimental units, but do not use random assignment.
 Quasi-experiments are often the design that most people choose over true experiments.
 It is usually easily conducted as opposed to true experiments, because they bring in features from both experimental and non-experimental designs.
 Measured variables as well as manipulated variables can be brought in.
 Usually quasi-experiments are chosen by experimenters because they maximize internal and external validity.